 Egg Shaped Body

-Rather than a long, narrow body, fancy goldfish are sometimes called egg-shaped goldfish because their bodies are quite a bit shorter and rounder.
+Rather than a long, narrow body, these fish are sometimes called egg-shaped because their bodies are quite a bit shorter and rounder.

 The body has a shape similar to an egg when viewed from the side.

 The phoenix goldfish is also called the “egg fish” because without a dorsal fin, the fish REALLY looks like an egg!

 Instead of one tail fin, you can tell a goldfish is a fancy by viewing the fish from above and examining the caudal fins.

 If the fish is a fancy, it will have two tails instead of one!

 Some fancy fish do not have a fully split fin at the top, making the tail look triangular when viewed from above.